serverless-guru/sls-jest/README.md

 - Readability

-Code becomes much easier to read and more language-natural.
+Thanks to those helpers, code becomes much easier to read and more language-natural.

 e.g. `expect(dynamodbItem(...)).toExist();`